vectorprogrammer/CrackWare/README.md

 # CrackWare Binary
 CrackWare Binary are binary exploitation and attack tools.
 Category: Exploit
 # CrackWare PtH
-CrackWare PtH use pass the hash methods that don't use decryption on hashes to attack
+CrackWare PtH use pass the hash methods that don't use decryption on hashes to attack.
+Category: Cracking
 # CrackWare MData
-CrackWare VoIP attacks mobile networks, like IDD, voip, SMS, MMS and cellular data
+CrackWare VoIP attacks mobile networks, like IDD, voip, SMS, MMS and cellular data.
+Category: Wireless, Cracking
+# CrackWare Auditor
+CrackWare Auditor performs code auditing and generates weakness reports to see if the audited code matches a CVE in order to exploit a potential weakness.
+Category: Exploit
+# CrackWare Loopback
+CrackWare Loopback use feeded hashes and use the cracked hashes to combine them into passwords.
+Category: Cracking
+# CrackWare Fingerprint
+CrackWare Fingerprint take known passwords and modify parts of the passwords.
+Category: Cracking
+# CrackWare Biometrics
+CrackWare Biometrics attack biometrics on IoT systems and scan a fingerprint to beam back into a file.
+Category: Cracking, Exploit
+# CrackWare Hybrid-Crack
+CrackWare Hybrid-Crack use different password cracking methods and hybridises.
+Category: Cracking
+# CrackWare Purple-rain
+CrackWare Purple-rain executes purple rain attacks.
+Category: Cracking
+# CrackWare Keylogger
+CrackWare Keylogger is a keylogger that is antivirus-undetectable and is a worm.
+Category: Exploit, Post-Exploit
+# CrackWare Samples
+CrackWare Samples are a hexed collection of malware and a malware-capturing tool for red teamers.
+Category: Exploit, Wireless
+# CrackWare OSINT
+CrackWare OSINT execute OSINT analysis for taking data(may contain APIs).
+Category: Exploit, Cracking
+# CrackWare Injector
+CrackWare Injector is a code injector that injects binaries or code into a targeted machine.
+Category: Cracking, Exploit
+# CrackWare API
+CrackWare API attacks APIs in a network or local.
+Category: Wireless, Exploit, Post-Exploit
+# CrackWare PurpleBot
+CrackWare PurpleBot strike purple teams using similar concepts to BlueBots.
+Category: Exploit, Wireless
+# CrackWare YellowBot
+CrackWare YellowBot attacks yellow teams like PurpleBots and BlueBots.
+# CrackWare AI
+# CrackWare Wireless-Radio
+CrackWare Wireless-Radio use pre-attacked devices on wireless assaults to attack radios.
+Category: Wireless, Post-Exploit